9° 28' 60S Long 147° 10' 60E Port Moresby is located on a peninsula

 or animal pens.
 During the late 1970s PNG War Museum Museum and had a large collection of war relics and artifacts that are today in storage or a small selection displayed at the National Museum and Art Gallery (NMAG).

 Built prewar, this building survived the war undamaged and remains to this day.

 Burns Philp Building

 Built prewar, overlooks the wharf area and survived the war undamaged, across from the Papuan Hotel.
-Remains and is used by small shops until it burned down in late 2005.
+During late 2005 burned down and rebuilt with the original facade..